northeastern-datalab/cs3200-activities/jupyter/README.md

 	If you obtained a zip file, it will have the git branch in its name, so you should instead use ("`cd cs3200-activities-master`")

-	Depending on your folder permissions, you may need to use `sudo pip install ...`.
+	Depending on your folder permissions, and your Python installation you may need to use `sudo pip install ...`, or use `pip3` instead of `pip`.

-	If you would like to install only for the current user, use `pip install --user ...`
+	If you would like to install only for the current user, you can use `pip install --user ...`

+	*** If you get an error relating to `BUILDING MATPLOTLIB... the following required packages can not be built: freetype`, you are missing some system libraries required for compiling Matplotlib.
+The easiest fix is to use [Homebrew](https://brew.sh/), and do `brew install pkg-config freetype`, and then re-try this step with `pip`.

 3. Be sure you now have `jupyter` command available in your environment.
 Try `jupyter --version`